Lars Norén: Theatre

 As early as the 1970s, Norén had begun exploring theatrical expression in TV plays such as Amala, Kamala (1971) and radio plays like Box Ett (1972).
 His first stage play was Fursteslickaren, staged at the Royal Dramatic Theatre in 1973 amid scandal and controversy.
-He returned to the stage with Orestes (1979) and Modet att döda, (1980).
+He returned to the stage with Orestes (1979) and Modet att döda (1980).

-The semi-autobiographical plays Natten är dagens mor and Kaos är granne med Gud, which premiered in 1982 and 1983 respectively and were broadcast as highly acclaimed television productions in 1984, marked the real beginning of Norén’s fame as a playwright.
+The semi-autobiographical plays Natten är dagens mor and Kaos är granne med Gud, which premiered in 1982 and 1983 respectively and were broadcast as acclaimed television productions in 1984, marked the real beginning of Norén’s fame as a playwright.
 With the series known as Borgerliga kvartetter (including the chamber plays Höst och vinter, Bobby Fischer bor i Pasadena, and Sommar) Norén reached a wider audience.

 Among the roughly one hundred plays Norén wrote, particular mention can be made of De döda pjäserna, a cycle of fourteen plays including En sorts Hades, and the trilogy Morire di Classe, which began with Personkrets 3:1, giving voice to the socially marginalised on the streets of Stockholm.
 Under the collective title Terminaler, Norén wrote a long suite of shorter plays with existential themes, as well as several plays of a more social or political nature, such as Anna Politkovskaya In Memoriam, Kyla, and Krig.
 Many of these works have been staged both in Sweden and internationally.
 Eugene O'Neill, Harold Pinter and Samuel Beckett are often referenced in Norén's dramatic works.

 Also notable is the controversial 7:3, written and performed in collaboration with a group of inmates, two of whom were active neo-Nazis and were allowed to express their views on stage as part of the performance.
 Further criticism was aimed at Norén and Riksteatern for their possible role in a chain of events that led to the Malexander murders.
 Two of the perpetrators had been granted temporary leave from their incarceration at Österåker Prison to participate in Norén's play.
 Journalist Elisabeth Åsbrink has chronicled the events in Smärtpunkten (2009), which was later adapted into the television series Smärtpunkten (2024) on SVT, with David Dencik portraying Norén.
 The years following the controversy are documented in first volume of Norén's diary, En dramatikers dagbok (2008).

 During the 2000s, Norén undertook numerous directing assignments, staging both his own and other writers’ works, in Sweden and across Europe.
 From 1999 to 2007, he served as artistic director of Riks Drama at Riksteatern, and from July 2009 to November 2011, he was the artistic director of Folkteatern in Gothenburg.

 Diary

-Norén is also known for En dramatikers dagbok ('Diary of a Playwright'), a monumental work of over 6,000 pages chronicling two decades of his life.
-The diary was published in five volumes between 2008 and 2022, the last of which appeared posthumously — ending mid-sentence.
-En dramatikers dagbok was selected as the best Swedish novel of the 2000s in a 2025 survey of 101 authors, critics and scholars, published by Expressen.
+Lars Norén is also known for En dramatikers dagbok ('Diary of a Playwright'), a monumental work of over 6,000 pages chronicling two decades of his life.
+The diary was published in five volumes between 2008 and 2022, the last of which appeared posthumously, ending mid-sentence.
+En dramatikers dagbok was selected the best Swedish novel of the 2000s in a 2025 survey of 101 authors, critics and scholars, published by Expressen.